Terms & Conditions

 - Where we have received your informed and specific consent to do so.

-We have set out below, in a table format, a description of the ways we plan to use your personal data, with the legal basis we rely on to do so.
+We have set out below, in a table format, a description of the ways we use your personal data, with the legal basis we rely on to do so.

 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.